Investigating Long-term Training for Remote Sensing Object Detection: Related work

+Beyond parameter-efficient tuning strategies, some researchers have explored alternative architectures inspired by neuromorphic computing.
+For instance, Li et al. \cite{li2025brain} present a spiking neural network-based object detector, significantly reducing energy consumption while maintaining detection performance.
+Such approaches align with the increasing demand for lightweight and efficient models in resource-constrained remote sensing environments.

 In computer vision, the usual practice for dense prediction tasks such as detection and segmentation had been to incorporate extra networks to avoid losing information in the feature backbone during fine-tuning (e.g. \cite{rebuffi2017learning, rebuffi2018efficient}).
 After the success of the frozen setting in NLP, this concept has influenced research in computer vision tasks as well.
-For instance, Adapters \cite{houlsby2019parameter} initially designed for NLP can be used in vision models to allow efficient fine-tuning without updating the entire model.
-Besides, Lin et al. \cite{lin2022could} involves utilizing frozen pre-trained networks, with a task-specific head network to be fine-tuned for downstream tasks.
+Lin et al. \cite{lin2022could} involves utilizing frozen pre-trained networks, with a task-specific head network to be fine-tuned for downstream tasks.
 Interestingly, Vasconcelos et al. \cite{vasconcelos2022proper} presents a fine-training scheme for detectors not to update the ImageNet-pretrained backbone.
 This simple strategy enables models to achieve competitive performance while significantly reducing resource usage for generic object detection on natural scenes.
 However, to our knowledge, only a few have focused on the frozen setting in the same context for remote sensing understanding.
-Motivated by the success of \cite{vasconcelos2022proper}, we revisit the frozen setting for remote sensing object detection.
-Unlike \cite{vasconcelos2022proper}, in our approach the backbone parameters are dynamically fixed or unfixed during training to meet two competing goals in remote sensing object detection: (i) generic feature extraction (for model generalization) vs. (ii) domain-specific feature extraction (for sophisticated prediction).
-Besides, it helps minimize the training cost as we often freeze the backbone, the most parameterized in detectors.
+Therefore, in this paper, we revisit the frozen setting for remote sensing object detection.